awsdocs/aws-toolkit-eclipse-user-guide/doc_source/lambda-tutorial.rst

                  box if the file name ends with .json.
 You can use this feature to provide standard input files for your |LAM| functions.

     #.
 The :guilabel:`Show Live Log` box is checked by default.
 This displays the logs from the |LAM|
-        function output in the Eclipse console.
+        function output in the Eclipse :guilabel:`Console`.

     #.
 Choose :guilabel:`Invoke` to send your input data to your |LAM| function.
 If you have
         set up everything correctly, you should see the return value of your function printed out in the